learning-zone/angular-basics/README.md

 Transclusion is a way to let you define a fixed view template, and at the same time allow you to define a slot for dynamic content by using `ng-content` tag.

 **Content Projection**: Content projection consists in passing a portion of the DOM tree from a parent component to a child component.
-It’s perfect to build reusable components such as dialogs, modals, tabs, and the like.
+It is perfect to build reusable components such as dialogs, modals, tabs, and the like.

-Example: create a pop-up window with customizable content, and I’d like to “pass” that content to the pop-up as follows:
+Example:

 ```html
 <app-popup-window [isOpen]="showPopup" title="Test pop-up">
    This is the content of the pop-up
 </app-popup-window>
 ```

-Note that I’m also passing a title as an input to that component.
+Note that I am also passing a title as an input to that component.
 Now, by default, the above code would not project the content.
 In order to make content projection happen, we need to add the ng-content directive somewhere in the template of the child component:
 ```html
 <div class="modalW-content">
       <div class="modalW-header">